What is primary immunodeficiency (PI)?

 Newly diagnosed : Diagnosis to 3 months Persistent : 3-12 months from diagnosis Chronic : Lasting more than 12 months from diagnosis

-Privigen is indicated for the treatment of chronic ITP.
+Privigen is indicated for the treatment of chronic ITP in patients aged 15 years and older.
 At the time of the Privigen pivotal trial, chronic ITP was defined as lasting 6 months or longer, and the disease criteria for that study population followed the earlier (>6 months) definition of chronic ITP.4 See the FAQs for additional information about ITP.

 Treating chronic ITP with Ig therapy

 Treatment depends on the platelet count and the frequency and amount of bleeding experienced by the patient.
-Immunoglobulin therapy is used as a treatment to increase platelet counts.4 Platelet transfusions may be needed in severe cases.3,5
+Immunoglobulin therapy is used as a treatment to increase platelet counts.2 Platelet transfusions may be needed in severe cases.2,3

 Privigen provides proven efficacy